Insights and Advice for Enabling More Efficient and Sustainable Construction

 • Survey planning: The planning phase is when the purpose, scope, and schedule for the survey are established and documented.
 Research on the site can be completed before a physical visit to learn more about the history, surrounding environment, and elevation of the area.

 • Site analysis: The analysis phase includes initial fieldwork to collect data on soil composition, drainage patterns, native wildlife, and other factors that may require further review and analysis to complete the site survey.
-At this stage, professionals use construction analytics software to gather and analyze data in real-time.
+At this stage, professionals use construction analytics software to gather and analyze data in real time.

 • Infrastructure review: Studying neighboring infrastructure is essential.
 Items like gas and sewer lines must be reviewed to assess the site’s viability for new builds.
 The physical condition of neighboring structures should also be evaluated.

-Importance of Site Survey in Construction
+Importance of a Construction Site Survey

-Top 7 Best Practices for Successful Construction Site Surveys
+Best Practices for Successful Construction Site Surveys

 Collect detailed data

-A site survey may be the best (and only) opportunity to gather information from the location of interest, so you can never collect too much data.
+A site survey may be the best (and only) opportunity to gather information from the location of interest; so, you can never collect too much data.
 This includes supplementing basic perimeter and topography information with soil composition and moisture content data.
 This granular data helps to support BIM designs and test processes.
 Information collected on factors like accessibility, utility locations, climate, and local traffic patterns also helps to support follow-on decisions and designs.

 Use proper technology